 Tracing Your Scottish Ancestors (Kindle)

-Scotland's history has been influenced by many factors – the division between the Highlands and the Lowlands, the feudal system, the Reformation, the industrial revolution - that have shaped the country's past and impacted on the lives of its people.
-Tracing Your Scottish Ancestors is a lively and accessible introduction to this long, complex and fascinating story.
+This fully revised second edition of Ian Maxwell's Tracing Your Scottish Ancestors is a lively and accessible introduction to Scotland's long, complex and fascinating story.
 It is aimed primarily at family historians who are eager to explore and understand the world in which their ancestors lived.